sui-foundation/sips/sips/sip-6.md

 ## Background

-**Proof-of-Stake.** The Sui network utilizes a Delegated Proof-of-Stake (POS) consensus mechanism to determine the active validator set.<sup>[2](https://docs.sui.io/learn/tokenomics/proof-of-stake),[3](https://blog.sui.io/stake-delegation-faq/)</sup> Users can delegate SUI to the validator of their choice to increase the validator's voting power.
+**Proof-of-Stake.** The Sui network utilizes a Delegated Proof-of-Stake (POS) consensus mechanism to determine the active validator set.
+Users can delegate SUI to the validator of their choice to increase the validator's voting power.
 Every epoch, transaction gas fees and stake subsidies are redistributed back to the validators and their delegators.

 **Staked Sui.** By delegating to a validator, a user receives a `StakedSui` object that acts as a receipt to their position.
 This `StakedSui` object accrues rewards when the epoch advances and can be redeemed at will by its owner.
-Currently, the `StakedSui` struct is implemented as follows<sup>[4](https://github.com/MystenLabs/sui/blob/mainnet-v1.2.1/crates/sui-framework/packages/sui-system/sources/staking_pool.move#L80-L89)</sup>:
+Currently, the `StakedSui` struct is implemented as follows<sup>[2](https://github.com/MystenLabs/sui/blob/mainnet-v1.2.1/crates/sui-framework/packages/sui-system/sources/staking_pool.move#L80-L89)</sup>:

 ```Rust
 /// A self-custodial object holding the staked SUI tokens.